 To re-enter the US under automatic visa revalidation, students and scholars should carry with them the following documentation:

-- A passport valid for at least six months beyond the date of re-entry
+- A passport (with the expired visa) valid for at least six months beyond the date of re-entry

 - An unexpired I-94